A Fra\"iss\'e theory for partial orders of a fixed finite dimension: Partial orders and dimension

 It follows from Theorem \ref{thm:Ore} that every countable $n$-dimensional partial order embeds into the product $(\mathbb{Q}^n,<)$.
 Given what we know about $(\mathbb{Q},<)$, this may suggest that $(\mathbb{Q}^n,<)$ is the natural ``limit'' of the class of all finite $n$-dimensional partial orders.
-However, the lattice structure of $(\mathbb{Q}^n,<)$ and the presence of points which are \emph{colinear}, i.e.,~share a common coordinate, prevent it from being the right limit object here.
+However, the presence of points in $(\mathbb{Q}^n,<)$ which are \emph{colinear}, i.e.,~share a common coordinate, will prevent it from being the right limit object in our initial analysis (see Proposition \ref{prop:Qn_not_hom} below).
 Instead, we will consider subsets of $\mathbb{Q}^n$ which are topologically dense, with respect to the usual product topology on $\mathbb{Q}^n$, but such that no two distinct points are colinear.
 Manaster and Remmel isolated these sets in \cite{MR0641492} (see also Theorem 6A in \cite{MR560230}) and showed that if $D_n$ was such a subset of $\mathbb{Q}^n$, then $(D_n,<)$ is universal for countable $n$-dimensional partial orders and is the model companion of the theory of $n$-dimensional partial orderings.
 These sets are not explicitly constructed in \cite{MR0641492}, so we do so here for reference:

 \begin{proposition} For each $n\geq 2$, there exist sets $D_n\subseteq\mathbb{Q}^n$ which are topologically dense and such that no two distinct points are colinear. \end{proposition}

 \begin{proof} Let $\{B_m:m\in\mathbb{N}\}$ enumerate all open balls with rational radii centered on points in $\mathbb{Q}^n$.
 We will construct $D_n$ recursively.